crystal-lang-tools/vscode-crystal-lang/README.md

 ```

 - In some big projects like [crystal compiler](https://github.com/crystal-lang) itself, the setting `"crystal-lang.problems" = "build"` could be very unresponsible, use `"syntax"` instead.

+- Scry server is experimental, some bug can appear.
+Scry is a bit heavy, it uses from 5 Mb until 500Mb of RAM in my computer.

 - Also, you can disable _peek implementations, instance method completions and types on hover_ to free resources. (**Formatting** and **symbols completion** are **lightweight** features).